MachineCreation/food_pantry_notification_project/README.md

 This currently:

 - Creates `app/Database/database.db` if it does not already exist
+- Drops the `roles` table
 - Creates the `roles` table
 - Inserts the default roles: `admin`, `subscriber`, and `member`
+- Drops the `roles` table
 - Creates the `users` table
+- Creates the default admin user
+- Fills in some dummy user names and roles

 ## Running The Application